jbisbee1/ISP_Data_Science_2024/README.md

 ### Late Assignments

 Given the truncated duration of the summer session, any problem set that is not submitted on time will not be graded.
-(But remember you have two "freebies".)

 ### Cell Phones, Laptops, Tablets, etc.